Slow entropy for abelian actions

 \section{Main Reduction}

 The following three sections are dedicated to the proof of Theorem \ref{bk}.
-In this section, we restate the theorem to Proposition \ref{main} and give a reduction from abelian action to one diffeomorphism case.
-The complete proof is separated into the following two sections, each of them deals with one case.
+In this section, we restate the theorem as Theorem \ref{bk} and give a reduction from abelian action to one diffeomorphism case.
+The complete proof of Theorem \ref{bk} is divided between these two subsequent sections: the next section deals with the hyperbolic case, while the section after that addresses the absolutely continuous case.